 The Company's dividend policy consists of semi-annual cash dividends of \$0.05 per share (\$0.10 per share annually) which have been paid in March and September of each year.
-The Company has been paid semi-annual cash dividends consistent with its policy.
-On March 3, 2023, the Company's Board of Directors declared a semi-annual cash dividend of \$0.05 per share with a payment date of March 31, 2023 to all common shareholders of record as of March 15, 2023.
+The Company has paid semi-annual cash dividends consistent with its policy, including a cash dividend in March 2023 of \$1,188,000.
 The Company's dividend policy undergoes a periodic review by the Board of Directors and is subject to change at any time depending upon the Company's earnings, financial requirements and other factors existing at the time.